Are you heading to China soon, and wondering what you should wear there? I can help with that!

 Whether you’re a girl or a guy, you may be stared at no matter what you wear in China, especially outside the biggest cities.

-I’m currently living in a small city in northwest China, and I’m stared at all the time.
-As an introvert, I struggle with it.
-But as a tall expat in a small city, I expect it and accept it.
+When I was living in a small city in northwest China, I was stared at all the time.
+As an introvert, I struggled with it but as a tall expat in a small city, I accepted it.

 Also, whether you wear jeans, trousers, a skirt or a dress, just make sure there’s enough give in the garment for you to be able to squat down.